JackFred2/LenientDeath/README.md

 All features are toggleable and highly configurable:

+- Several config presets to get you started - use `/ld config presets`.
+See [the wiki page](https://github.com/JackFred2/LenientDeath/wiki#presets)
 - Preserve only some items on death - think of it as a _filtered_ `/gamerule keepInventory`.
   - Multiple criteria, including a manual safe list, by item type, ad-hoc soulbound system, and optionally by pure chance.
   - For more details, see [the wiki page](https://github.com/JackFred2/LenientDeath/wiki/Preserve-Items-on-Death).